Business Systems Analyst: Duties, Salary, Jobs, and More

 The rise of cloud-based solutions, big data, artificial intelligence (AI), and machine learning (ML) has led to an increased demand for business systems analysts capable of understanding and managing complex information systems.
 As a business systems analyst, consequently, you'll understand business needs and design systems that solve problems and improve efficiency.

 If you're looking for a challenging, rewarding job focused on business and technology, then a career as a business systems analyst might be right for you.
-In this article, you'll learn more about business systems analysts, what they do, how much they earn, their skills, and more.
+Learn more about business systems analysts, what they do, how much they earn, their skills, and more.

 What is a business systems analyst?

-A business systems analyst is a person who performs "systems analysis," or the process of defining the requirements and specifications for implementing computer system solutions.
+A business systems analyst performs "systems analysis," or the process of defining the requirements and specifications for implementing computer system solutions.
 A business systems analyst may work with users, project team members, or senior managers in order to describe new or change existing software systems and hardware configurations that an organization needs.

 Read more: What Is a Business Analyst?
 Career Guide